Wazuh central components

 # update-rc.d wazuh-indexer defaults 95 10 # service wazuh-indexer start

-Check that the newly upgraded Wazuh indexer node joins the cluster.
+Check that the newly upgraded Wazuh indexer nodes are in the cluster.

 # curl -k -u <USERNAME>:<PASSWORD> https://<WAZUH_INDEXER_IP_ADDRESS>:9200/_cat/nodes?v